OML-NPA/EasyML.jl/README.md

   - Validate a neural network
   - Analyse data with a neural network

-Only image data and classification/segmentation are currently supported.
+Classification, regression and segmentation on images are currently supported.

 ### Usage